Basilio Padrón

-Basilio Padrón (born 12 May 1928) is a former professional footballer who played in the Argentine Primera División and La Liga.
+Basilio Padrón Genelline (12 May 1928 – 18 January 1999) was an Argentine professional footballer who played in the Argentine Primera División and La Liga.

 Career

 Born in Buenos Aires, Padrón began playing football as a striker with local side Club Atlético Platense.
 In 1951, he moved to Ecuador where he participated in the first Campeonato Profesional de Fútbol de Guayaquil with Club Sport Río Guayas.
 He had a spell in Venezuela with La Salle FC before moving to Spain to play in La Liga with CF Valencia and UD Las Palmas.